Canon M200 vs Panasonic LX100 II

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX100 II has a lens built in, whereas the M200 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the M200 gets 315 shots out of its LP-E12 battery, while the LX100 II can take 300 images on a single charge of its DMW-BLG10 power pack.
-The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.
+The power pack in the LX100 II can be charged via the USB port, which can be very convenient when travelling.

 Any camera decision will naturally be influenced heavily by the price.
 The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.